codebhav/codebhav.github.io/contact.markdown

 permalink: /contact/
 ---

-i really do appreciate you stopping by, if you had any questions or suggestions, here are ways you can get in touch with me:
+i really do appreciate you stopping by; if you have any questions or suggestions, here are ways you can get in touch with me:

 -   email: [hi@whybhav.in](mailto:hi@whybhav.in)
 -   alt. email: [vaibhava0801@gmail.com](mailto:vaibhava0801@gmail.com)